mhmayyan/CUIR_Boards/README.md

 This core is a fork from [STM32duino](https://github.com/stm32duino/Arduino_Core_STM32)

-For installing this core via Arduino manager, use the following link:-
+For installing this core via Arduino manager, add the following link to **Additional Boards Manager URLs** in the preferences of Arduino IDE:-
 ```
 https://github.com/mhmayyan/General/raw/master/package_cuir_index.json
 ```

 [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) must be downloaded and installed for flashing.
 Make sure to include it to the environment path.
 Please follow [Installation instructions](https://wiki.st.com/stm32mpu/wiki/STM32CubeProgrammer).

+On Windows machine search for **Edit the system environment variables**.
+At the bottom of the opened dialogue, click on **Environment Variables**.
+In the box of **System variables** edit **path** and add the path where the binaries of STMicroelectronics STM32CubeProgrammer was installed, for example ```C:\Program Files\STMicroelectronics\STM32Cube\STM32CubeProgrammer\bin```

 ## USB to UART Adapter